ConsenSysMesh/Local-Raiden/README.md

 ## Introduction

-The goal is to set up a local Raiden network running in Docker containers, to allowing for easier exploration and experimentation than using the Ropsten testnet version.
+The goal is to set up a local Raiden network running in Docker containers, allowing for easier exploration and experimentation than using the Ropsten testnet version.

 Advantages:

 * No need to keep a synced Ropsten node up and running.
 * No need to get hold of Ropsten test Ether.
 * Faster, more predictable blocktimes.
-* No nasty NAT issues to deal with.
+* No tricky NAT issues to deal with.
 * Easy tear-down and restart - it's not permanent :-)

-The set-up is a single Docker container representing the Ethereum blockchain, in the form of a `geth --dev` node, and N containers for Raiden clients that communicate with each other and the blockchain.
+The set-up is a single Docker container representing the Ethereum blockchain, in the form of a `geth --dev` node, and _N_ containers for Raiden clients that communicate with each other and the blockchain.

 Raiden is at the "Developer Preview" stage, and comes with a [disclaimer and notes](http://raiden-network.readthedocs.io/en/stable/what_is_the_dev_preview.html#disclaimer).
 The official Dev Preview version is 0.2.0, but that has a [bug](https://github.com/raiden-network/raiden/pull/1141) around closing channels.
 For this reason we are using a more recent commit.
 Unfortunately, that breaks the nice Web GUI... we'll have to live without it for now.